 If we require more detailed information than a TNSP provides, we may request further information, including the underlying schedules and accounting records.

-Audit assurance
+Assurance requirements

 Under clause 6A.17.1(e) of the NER, the AER may request or undertake verification or independent audit of any information sought by or provided to it under clause 6A.17 of the NER.

 We require that an audit is performed before, and be provided to the AER to accompany, the submission of a TNSP’s regulatory information.
+The scope of the audit must comply with the requirements set out in this guideline.

-The audit of financial information must be a regulatory audit report as outlined in this guideline (see examples set out at appendix D) and must cover, at a minimum, the following matters:
+The audit of financial information must be a regulatory audit report as outlined in this guideline and must cover, at a minimum, the following matters:

 the basis and application of the cost allocation methodology